learn-co-curriculum/phase-3-ruby-oo-class-variables-introduction/README.md

-# Introduction to Class Variables and Methods
+# Introduction to Class Variables and Class Methods

 Classes are like the skeleton from which individual objects are created.
 When you make use of classes you can reuse code rather than writing similar code over